On the Two Paths Theorem and the Two Disjoint Paths Problem: Two disjoint paths problem

-The example of Figure~\ref{fig:wrong_sub_instances} proves that for some graphs no $C$-path $P$ may be used to apply this proposition and get two subinstances.
-Given a $C$-path $P$ of $G$ we call \emph{$P$-completion} a safe set of edges $F$ such that $P+F$ contains a $C$-path $P'$ whose vertices are all on both $P'$-sides in $G+F$.
+Given a $C$-path $P$ of $G$ we call \emph{$P$-completion} a safe set $F$ of edges such that $P+F$ contains a $C$-path $P'$ whose vertices are all on both $P'$-sides in $G+F$.

-\begin{proposition} Let $G$ be a graph given with a cycle $C$.
-For any $C$-path $P$ between non-consecutive vertices of $C$ there exists a $P$-completion. \end{proposition} \begin{proof} Assume $P=y_1\dots y_l$.
+\begin{proposition} Let $G$ be a graph with a cycle $C$.
+For every $C$-path $P$ between non-consecutive vertices of $C$, there exists a $P$-completion. \end{proposition} \begin{proof} Assume $P=y_1\dots y_l$.
 If $C$ is crossed in $G$ then $y_1y_l$ is a $P$-completion.
-If instead $C$ is crossless, then by Theorem~\ref{theo:main_2} there is a set $F$ of edges such that $G+F$ is a web.
-Any $C$-path of $G+F$ which is induced and contained in $P+F$ can then be used to prove that $F$ is a $P$-completion. \end{proof}
+If instead $C$ is crossless, then by Theorem~\ref{theo:gen} there is a set $F$ of edges such that $G+F$ is a web.
+Any $C$-path $P'$ of $G+F$ which is induced and contained in $P+F$ can then be used to prove that $F$ is a $P$-completion (see Claim~\ref{claim:connected} for details on proving that vertices of $P'$ lie on both $P'$-sides). \end{proof}

-We now introduce our general method in Algorithm~\ref{algo:general_method}.
-We assume that a call to $\mathbf{P\_completion}(G,C,P)$ computes a $P$-completion $F$, the associated $C$-path $P'$, and returns the pair $(G+F,P')$.
-Up-to some implementation of $\mathbf{P\_completion}$, by Proposition~\ref{prop:subinstances_P_sides} and induction on the size of the recursive instance the method is both correct and terminating.
-A brutal computation of $P$-completions amounts to solving directly the two disjoint paths problem.
-This algorithm is only of interest if $P$-completions can be computed efficiently.
-This is the topic of the next section.
+Equipped with these tools, we introduce our general method in Algorithm~\ref{algo:general_method}.
+We assume that a call to $\mathbf{P\_completion}(G,C,P)$ computes a $P$-completion $F$ with associated $C$-path $P'$, and returns the pair $(G+F,P')$.
+By Proposition~\ref{prop:subinstances} and induction on the size of the recursive instances, the method is both correct and terminating.

+It remains to implement $\mathbf{P\_completion}$.
+A naive computation of $P$-completions, along the lines of the proof of Proposition~\ref{prop:P_completion_naive}, amounts to solving the two disjoint paths problem.
+Our method is only of interest if $P$-completions can be computed efficiently, which is the topic of the next section.